-Question: I have a clivia, or kafir-lily, and would like to know something about its culture.
+Question: I have a clivia plant, or kaffir lily, and would like to know something about its culture.

-Quick Answer: The clivia plant is an easily grown houseplant.
+Quick Answer: The clivia plant is an easily grown houseplant from South Africa.
 It should be potted in rich potting soil with a little peat added and should not be repotted again until the fleshy roots have entirely outgrown the pot.

-Once established Clivias it should be fed regularly during their growth period and should have plenty of water.
-The bulbs require temperatures of 60 to 80 degrees during the growing season and a lower temperature, 50 to 55 degrees, and less water in the winter.
+Once established a Clivia plant it should be fed regularly during their growth period and should have plenty of water.
+The bulbs require temperatures of 60° to 80° degrees Fahrenheit during the growing season and a lower temperature, 50° to 55° degrees Fahrenheit, and less water in the late winter.

 The bulb grows slowly and is seldom listed in the inexpensive plant bracket, but it is a plant that will last for years.
 I have one that’s 15 years old, and still going strong.
-Each year it increases in beauty and since such a plant can be used as a basic part of the indoor color scheme and is well worth the price.
+Still blooms a lot of flowers.
+Each year the Clivia plant increases in beauty and since such a plant and its flowers can be used as a basic part of the indoor color scheme and is well worth the price.

-This amaryllis relative grows from thick tuberous roots rather than a true bulb, and its foliage is evergreen.
+This relative of the amaryllis grows from thick tuberous roots rather than a true bulb, and its foliage is evergreen.

-There are three or four species and several hybrids but the one most often listed in catalogs and seen at florists is Clivia miniata.
+There are three or four species and several hybrids but the one most often listed in catalogs and seen on shops is Clivia miniata flowers.
 Clivia’s active growth period is during early spring to early fall.

-During this time it needs plenty of warmth, light, water and fertilizer.
-When in growth the average temperature of the home, 70 to 75 degrees in the daytime with the usual ten degree drop at night, seems well suited to this native of South Africa.
+During this time it needs plenty of warmth, direct sunlight, water, and slow-release fertilizer.
+When in growth the average temperature of the home should remain around 70° to 75° degrees Fahrenheit in the daytime with the usual 10° degree drop at night, seems well suited to this native of South Africa.
 Light from an east or south window is conducive to its good growth.

 In mid-January bring clivias to the light, give them a thorough soaking with water and it will soon show new center leaves.
 When growth starts, give plants a weekly feeding of one-fourth strength soluble liquid food.
 You can determine proportions by reading the manufacturer’s instructions.

-Plants should bloom in April, but it may not flower until late June or early July.
+Plants should produce flowers in April, but it may not bloom until late June or early July.

-Clivias purchased from catalogs are shipped bare root and often wrapped.
+Clivias purchased from catalogs are shipped bare roots and often wrapped.
 These are most often quite large plants requiring a six to eight-inch pot.
-Place about an inch of drainage material in the pot and use a soil mixture such as you might use for amaryllis bulbs.
+Place about an inch of drainage material in the pot and use a potting mix such as you might use for amaryllis bulbs.

 If it is planted in an eight-inch pot it will not need replanting for five or six years.
 As it begins each season’s growth, scrape away an inch of the topsoil, replace it with fresh soil and it will be all set for the year.